Kidney Disease in Cats: How to treat it?

 7/16/15

 Your cat’s kidneys play a key role in maintaining hydration, balancing salt and water content in their body, regulating blood pressure, and filtering toxins.
-Healthy kidneys metabolize protein and excrete waste, but as your cat ages, their kidneys start to fail.
+Healthy kidneys metabolize protein and excrete waste, but as your cat ages, their kidneys start to fail, resulting in kidney damage.
 When left untreated, kidney disease can cause a number of health problems or even death.

 The vet always remarks on the beautiful coats and good health of our 16-year-old cats. – Catherine B., Washington